tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The TESS [primary mission](primary.html) duration was two years.
 The first year was spent in the southern ecliptic hemisphere and corresponded to TESS GI program Cycle 1; the second year observed the northern ecliptic hemisphere and corresponded to Cycle 2.
 During the primary mission, the majority of the 2-minute cadence targets observed were taken from the [TESS Candidate Target list (CTL)](#candidate-target-list-ctl).
 Around 20,000 2-minute cadence target slots were assigned to the GI program during the 2-year prime mission

 Cycle 3 corresponds to the third year of TESS science, and is the first year of the TESS [extended mission](extended.html).
 There is no primary mission science during the TESS extended mission, scientific investigations are primarily supported by the TESS GI program.
-Cycle 3 begain in July 2020 with targets observed in the southern ecliptic hemisphere.
+Cycle 3 began in July 2020 with targets observed in the southern ecliptic hemisphere.

 There is no exclusive-use data rights to observations collected by TESS.
 All data is made available through the [MAST public archive](http://archive.stsci.edu/tess/summary.html) once data processing and validation is complete.